-Your student will receive a note in their mailbox instructing them to visit the Center for Service Leadership Office, Stover 102, to receive their gift.
-If you have any questions, please call Adrienne Tharp at (724) 852-3460

-Please neatly print the information below: Student's Name: Gift Ordered by: Your Address and Phone number: Date of Birthday or Special Occasion for Delivery: (incl ude month and day) If your student's birthday is on a Saturday or Sunday, it indicate the day on which you would like it to be deliver The state of the s What message would you like to include inside the card ?
-(Limited space is available): Student's Cell Phone or local campus phone number: Please check one: Cupcakes and bouquet of balloons, \$25 Cake and bouquet of balloons, \$25 Chocolate Chip Cookie Cake and bouquet of ba lloons, \$25 Circle your choice of batter: Yellow or Chocolate Circle your choice of icing: Vanilla or Chocolate All checks should be made payable to Waynesburg Un iversity with "birthday cake" listed in the memo section.
+Adrienne Tharp Waynesburg University 51 West College Street Waynesburg, PA 15370 heir gift.
+If you have any questions, please call Adrienne Tharp at (724) 852-3460 Please neatly print the in Student's Name: Gift Ordered by: Your Address and Phone number: Date of Birthday or Speci al Occasion for Delivery: (incl lude month and day) it will be delivered on either Friday or Monday.
+Please vered: rd?
+(Limited space is available): nber: Please check one: Cupcakes and bo uquet of balloons, \$25 Cake and bouquet of balloons, \$25 Chocolate Chip C ookie Cake and bouquet of ba alloons, \$25 Circle your choice of batt ter: Yellow or Chocolate Circle your choice of icing: Vanilla or Chocolate